anroy1/nf-surgeryflow/README.md

 ## Installation

-To install nf-surgeryFlow, you need to have Nextflow and Docker installed.
+To install nf-SurgeryFlow, you need to have Nextflow and Docker installed.
 Follow these steps:

 1. Install Nextflow:
     ```sh